903: The Pumaman

 Wow.
-Look at all the Farah Fawcett posters.
+Look at all the Farrah Fawcett posters.

 The 1976 poster of Farrah Fawcett (1947-2009) in a red swimsuit sold 12 million copies.
-The red Speedo one-piece now sits in the Smithsonian Museum in Washington, D.C.
+The red Speedo one-piece she wore now resides in the Smithsonian Museum in Washington, D.C.

 We’re here to pick up our Grammys?

 “Grammys” is the shorthand name for the Gramophone Awards presented by the Recording Academy to recognize achievements in music.